-Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
-These therapies attack the cancer cells' inner workings − the programming that makes them different from normal, healthy cells.
-Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.
+Targeted therapy is a type of cancer treatment that uses drugs to attack parts of cancer cells that make them different from normal, healthy cells.
+Each type of targeted therapy works differently, but they all change the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

-Bevacizumab (Avastin®) belongs to a class of drugs known as angiogenesis inhibitors.
-In order for cancers to grow and spread, they need new blood vessels to form to nourish the tumors (called angiogenesis).
-This drug binds to a substance called VEGF that signals new blood vessels to form.
-This can slow or stop the growth of cancers.
+Bevacizumab (Avastin, other names) belongs to a class of drugs called angiogenesis inhibitors.
+For cancers to grow and spread, they need to make new blood vessels to nourish themselves (called angiogenesis).
+This drug attaches to a protein called VEGF (that signals new blood vessels to form) and slows or stops cancer growth.

-In studies, bevacizumab has been shown to shrink or slow the growth of advanced epithelial ovarian cancers.
-Trials to see if bevacizumab works even better when given along with chemotherapy have shown good results in terms of shrinking (or stopping the growth of) tumors.
+Bevacizumab has been shown to shrink or slow the growth of advanced epithelial ovarian cancers.
+Bevacizumab appears to work even better when given along with chemotherapy having shown good results in terms of shrinking (or stopping the growth of) tumors.
 But it doesn’t seem to help women live longer.

 This drug is given as an infusion into the vein (IV) every 2 to 3 weeks.